BurkeDesigns/Playwright-Trace-File-Uploader/README.md

 bun install
 ```

+Next, open `src/config.js` and put in the domain of the hosting environment (with no trailing "/").

 - Run the `dev` script to start the development server.
 - Run the `run` script to start the production server.